 Q: Who owns Tangle?

 A: You do.
 Tangle is investor-free, and 100% independent.
-We very occasionally run ads with partners we like in our free newsletter, but really only make money when readers become subscribers (you can subscribe here).
-95% our revenue comes from subscribers.
+We run ads with partners we like in our free newsletter, but really only make money when readers become subscribers (you can subscribe here).
+More than 95% our revenue comes from subscribers.
 Our podcast also gets occasional sponsorships but we still lose money producing it.
 Our only other revenue streams are merchandise sales and donations.

 Q: How can I comment on a post?